LuxLang/lux/documentation/book/the_lux_programming_language/chapter_4.md

-# Chapter 4: Functions and Definitions
+# Chapter 4: Functions and definitions

 _Where you will learn how to build your own Lux code._